Spinach pierogi deliciously served on plate

 • Cut Dough: Cut palm-sized circles in the rolled pierogi dough using a cookie cutter or glass.

-• Fill: Place a spoonful of spinach filling in the center of each dough circle.
+• Fill: Place a spoonful of spinach feta filling in the center of each dough circle.
 Fold the dough over the filling and press the edges together, starting in the middle.
 Leave as little air as possible in the pocket you're forming.
 To help form a good seal, moisten the outer edge of the dough using a wet finger.

 • Store: Place each formed pierogi on a floured cookie sheet and cover them with a damp kitchen towel.